Dublin Release Notes¶

 ONAP Maturity Testing Notes¶

-For the Casablanca release, ONAP continues to improve in multiple areas of Scalability, Security, Stability and Performance (S3P) metrics.
+For Dublin release, ONAP continues to improve in multiple areas of Scalability, Security, Stability and Performance (S3P) metrics.

 Known Issues and Limitations¶